yotagah/SPH_Accretion_Disk_Simulation/README.md

-# SPH High Speed Collision Simulation
+# SPH Accretion Disk Simulation

 This Smoothed Particle Hydrodynamics C program simulates an accretion disk around a white dwarf in a binary dwarf novae system.
 It is a variation of the code in https://github.com/yotagah/SPH_Accretion_Disk_Simulation.
 The code and all parameters are based in the references below: